 Navigate between plates

+In dataset annotation mode, you can navigate between plates in the dataset.
 A dropdown box in the top left shows the name of the currently active plate.
 Click this box and select another plate name to change plate.
 You can also use the Next and Previous buttons to change plate.

 Plate map views and legend panel

-The Annotations panel can be hidden (collapsed) by clicking the chevron (down arrow) on the right hand side of the header.
+The Annotations panel can be hidden (collapsed) by clicking the chevron (down arrow) on the right-hand side of the header.
 This makes viewing the Legend panel, which is below the annotations panel, easier.

 - Overview shows which wells have been annotated with cell lines, drugs, and doses, or a combination of these three.